jan-revay/initPC/Windows_1X/MANUAL_INIT_STEPS.md

 ### Mouse & display

 1. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make the mouse easier to use`
-2. Mouse pointers -> "Extra large White"
+2. Mouse pointers -> "Windows Inverted (extra-large)"
 3. Set: "Activate a window by hovering over it with the mouse"
 4. Go to: `Control Panel\All Control Panel Items\Ease of Access Center\Make computer easier to use`
 5. Set: "Make the focus rectangle thicker" and set the thickness of the blinking cursor to 4